 What is Dropsy?

 Dropsy is often misunderstood because it isn’t actually a disease.
 Dropsy is a symptom of a serious internal condition.
-Dropsy involves the build up of fluid in the fish’s abdomen, which is usually a sign of some type of organ failure.
-Dropsy symptoms may be the only symptoms that you see, or it may be accompanied with multiple other symptoms.
+Dropsy involves the build-up of fluid in the fish’s abdomen, which is usually a sign of some type of organ failure.
+Dropsy symptoms may be the only symptoms that you see, or it may be accompanied by multiple other symptoms.
 When it comes to dropsy, don’t expect to see symptoms across all fish in the tank.
 Since dropsy can have many different causes, you may only have one fish with dropsy at a time.

 What Causes Dropsy?